 A Song of Ice and Fire sees Ship To Ship Combat not between individual ships, but between philosophies of how shipping should work.
 On one hand you have the traditional shippers, who focus on chemistry and how hot a given pairing would be.
 On the other hand you have political shippers, who pair people up based on political advantage.
 The political shippers generally concern themselves only with prominent noble characters.

 An example is the potential pairings for Sansa Stark.
 The romantics love to match her up with Sandor "The Hound" Clegane, the only living character, as many shippers claim, with whom she had mutual chemistry.
 The politicals point out that the Hound has no political influence, having deserted his own liege lord, and therefore a match with Sansa would be of no value.
 Also the living part may or may not still be the case.
-They prefer to match her up with people who could offer her power, typically Harry the Heir or Aegon Targaryen.
-She has yet to meet either of them face-to-face.
+They prefer to match her up with people who could offer her power, typically Harry the Heir or Aegon Targaryen, or less common but growing on AO 3 at least, Willas Tyrell.
+She has yet to meet any of them face-to-face.

 You're forgetting Petyr/Sansa, which as of the end of A Feast For Crows looks like it could possibly happen (especially given as Sansa's final chapter in the book is one long hormonal prelude that reads like her sexual awakening, and concludes with the two of them kissing).
 Petyr/Sansa shippers fall into the "political" category and are some of the biggest "Sansa for Queen in the North" supporters you'll find, as he clearly intends to raise her up via marriage to Harry, and while there are a few people who ship both Petyr/Sansa and Sandor/Sansa, by and large these two factions detest the other ship.